 Join a small team of STEM students to prepare and deliver fun, interactive workshops in a local primary school (all genders welcome).

 Engage children (9-11yrs) with STEM subjects and promote the role of women in STEM.
-Basic session plans are in place for your team to tweak; topics include Bridge Construction, Dinosaurs, Space, Energy and Health.
+Basic session plans are in place for your team to tweak; topics include Bridge Construction, Dinosaurs and Space.

 The project aims to excite children, especially girls, about STEM subjects, promote the role of women in STEM and give them the opportunity to meet real-life University students!